enclave-networks/api-automation-scripts/itglue.com/README.md

 Remove the `-test` argument to make the API call and change the Enclave policy configuration.

+## Example

-For example, if you tenant name is `customer1` you may use the script as follows:
+For example, if your tenant name is `customer1` you may use the script as follows:

 ```bash